renoise/tools/Tools/com.renoise.xStream.xrnx/docs/live_coding.md

 We can write pattern data by defining a method as simple as this one:

-	-- produce an endless stream of C-4 notes... xline.note_columns[1].note_string = "C-4"
+	-- produce an endless stream of C-4 notes.. xline.note_columns[1].note_string = "C-4"

 The variable `xline` refers to the current line in the track, and `xline.note_columns[1]` provides access to the first note column in that line.